 AI Developments in Genealogy

-Graphic with circuit-like lines coming out of the text, "AI," alongside a family tree illustration.
+A graphic with circuitlike lines coming out of the text "AI," next to an illustration of a family tree

 Technology around the world is advancing at a rapid pace.
 Extensive information is available at the tips of our fingers.
 Glasses can show people an augmented reality.
-Devices within a home can be programmed to follow routines with a simple tap.
-And for genealogists and family historians, the advancement of artificial intelligence (AI) has been applied to family history to create AI genealogy.
+Devices in a home can be programmed to follow routines with a simple tap.
+And for genealogists and family historians, the advancement of artificial intelligence (AI) has been applied to family history to create AI genealogy tools to enhance and facilitate the research process.

 AI is a topic that brings both excitement and concern.
 When used responsibly and ethically, AI can have a great impact for good, making records and family information more accessible to people all over the world.
-Let’s dive into more about what this technology is, how it has been affecting the genealogy field already, some common concerns, and what AI genealogy has to offer.
+Let’s dive into more about what this technology is, how it has already been affecting the genealogy field, some common concerns, and what AI genealogy has to offer.

 A Few Quick Definitions—What Is AI, and How Does It Work?

-There are a lot of technical words that come up when talking about AI.
-Click each word below to see an explanation that may help demystify it for you:
+Many technical words come up when people talk about AI.
+Click the terms below to see an explanation that may help demystify them.

 How Can AI Be Used for Genealogy?